 The decline in college enrollment is more complex than it simply being a decline in high school students going on to college.
 In fact, declines in college enrollment by high schoolers are not the main contributor to this overall decline in enrollment.
 Demographics and economics play a large role in influencing college enrollment trends.

-College Enrollment Trends from 2000 to 2020
+- College enrollment trends from 2000 to 2021

-Most states --- 45 of them --- exhibit a similar pattern to that of the national trend in postsecondary school enrollment: College enrollment increased from 2001-02 to around 2009-12, and then has declined since those peaks.
-The biggest drop was experienced by Iowa, which peaked with 576,698 students enrolled in college in 2010-11.
-Enrollment then dropped by 50.5% so that by 2018-19, enrollment was down to 285,582.
-Arizona saw a large decline as well, with enrollment starting at 627,711 in 2001-02, peaking at 1.26 million in 2010-11, before declining by 30.1% down to 882,234 in 2018-19.
+Most states exhibit a similar pattern to that of the national trend in postsecondary school enrollment: College enrollment increased from 2001-2002 to around the years 2009 to 2012 — overlapping with the toughest economic years of the Great Recession — and then has declined since those peaks.
+The biggest drop was experienced by Iowa, which peaked with 576,698 students enrolled in college in 2010-2011.
+Enrollment then dropped by 54.2%, so that by 2020-2021, enrollment was down to 264,030.
+Alaska saw a large decline as well, with enrollment starting at 54,652 in 2001-2002, peaking at 61,426 in 2011-2012, before declining by 41.6% down to 35,858 in 2020-2021.

 We come to the big question of: What is behind this almost decade-long decline in college enrollment?
 Several factors are at play when it comes to this question.
 A big factor is the role played by for-profit colleges over the past 20 years, which saw dramatic growth the first decade or so before falling off substantially.
 Another related factor is the conversion of for-profit colleges to nonprofit colleges, as Grand Canyon University has done recently.
 This in part contributes to the decline in for-profit enrollment and the overall decline as well.
 However, there is still more to the story of college enrollment decline.